fonttools/fontbakery/docs/source/developer/source-contrib-guide.rst

    $ deactivate

-Custom Font Bakery Specifications
+Custom Font Bakery Profiles
 ---------------------------------

-Please see :doc:`writing-specifications` for instructions on how to write custom Font Bakery specifications.
+Please see :doc:`writing-profiles` for instructions on how to write custom Font Bakery profiles.

 Source Code Testing
 -------------------